-- 1. Proposals must be typed, single-spaced - 2.
-Sequentially numbered pages, including any attachments; - 3.
-Proposals must contain all required elements in the order prescribed; and - 4.
-Proposals that do not conform to this requirement may be considered non-responsive and excluded from consideration under this procurement.
+- Proposals must be typed, single-spaced - Sequentially numbered pages, including any attachments; - Proposals must contain all required elements in the Submission Order;

+- Proposals that do not conform to this requirement may be considered non-responsive and excluded from consideration under this procurement; and - Each proposal must be accompanied by a complete proposal Cover Sheet.

-B. COVER SHEET
+B. SUBMISSION ORDER